dryruby/ebnf/README.md

     puts ebnf.to_html
     puts ebnf.to_s

-Transform EBNF to PEG (generates sub-rules for embedded expressions)
+Transform EBNF to PEG (generates sub-rules for embedded expressions) and the RULES table as Ruby for parsing grammars:

     ebnf.make_peg
+    ebnf.to_ruby

 Transform EBNF to BNF (generates sub-rules using `alt` or `seq` from `plus`, `star` or `opt`)